zyj0021/AmRoMessageBox/README.md

 *	Non-Static

 #### Static Method
 In this Method, as in the normal MessageBox, you can access the **ShowDialog()** method by writing the name of the class and displaying your messages using it.
 The static method has some limitations compared to the non-static method.
-There is no way to change the button text, change colors, change the font size, and set the effect for the MessageBox.
+There is no way to change the button text, colors, font size, and set the effect for the MessageBox.

 #### Example
 The following example shows how to use the AmRoMessageBox class as static: